Using Mutt with Gmail (POP3 over SSL)

 Setting up fetchmail

-Fetchmail is fairly easy to use and setup, particularly as the hard yards have already been done with the SSL certificates.
-You will need to create the file
+Fetchmail is fairly easy to use and setup.
+You will need to create

-poll pop.gmail.com with proto POP3 user 'john.example' there with password 'rover' is 'john' here mda "/usr/bin/procmail -d %T" options no keep ssl sslcertck sslcertpath /home/john/.certs/ # Or use the following for the system certificates, if installed: # sslcertpath /etc/ssl/certs/
+poll pop.gmail.com with proto POP3 user 'john.example' there with password 'rover' is 'john' here mda "/usr/bin/procmail -d %T" options no keep ssl sslproto tls1 sslcertck # The path below is for Slackware and may differ on # your distro: sslcertpath /etc/ssl/certs/

 It is almost too obvious to point out, Gentle Reader, that you will need to substitute your own details for password, username, email address etc. There remains a final touch, since the username and password are openly in this file you should make the file readable only by the file owner: